ASPetrov/XcodeSnippets/README.md

 ###Swift
 Shortcut  | Autocompletion  | Comment
 --- | --- | ---
-mark            | // MARK: -  |   Used to separate groups of methods with similar functionality. fixme           | // FIXME:   |   This marker indicates a portion of your code that needs review or revision. todo            | // TODO:    |   This marker is used to indicate portions of your code that needs to be completed. dispatch_after  |             |   Snippet for execute code in the future dispatch_once   |             |   Snippet for dispatch_once block inlined in a function
+mark            | //MARK: -  |   Used to separate groups of methods with similar functionality. fixme           | //FIXME:   |   This marker indicates a portion of your code that needs review or revision. todo            | //TODO:    |   This marker is used to indicate portions of your code that needs to be completed. dispatch_after  |             |   Snippet for execute code in the future dispatch_once   |             |   Snippet for dispatch_once block inlined in a function